saisurbehera/saisur.matcha/content/notes/jpdf.md

 ---
-title: Joint Probability Density Function (JPDF)
+title: Joint Probability Density Function (JPDF) for Random Matrices
 date: 2024-04-06
 ---
-# Joint Probability Density Function (JPDF) for Random Matrices

 The Joint Probability Density Function (JPDF) is a fundamental concept in the study of random matrices, particularly in understanding the statistical properties of their eigenvalues.
 It describes how likely it is to find the eigenvalues of a random matrix within a particular range of values, providing insights into the distribution and correlation of these eigenvalues.